pcingola/BigDataScript/config/clusterGeneric/README.txt

 This is a trivial example of the 'cluster generic' interface implementation.

-The commands implemented in this example do NOT really submit tasks to a cluster, the tasks are run locally.
-This is intended as a toy example and not for production code.
+The commands implemented in this example do submit tasks to a SGE cluster ('qsub').
+This is intended as a toy example.